Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Incidents.md

 You can set each of the fields/custom properties as being:

-**Hidden** -- The field / custom property will not be displayed when the incident is in this status
+- **Default**: the field or custom property will be displayed as normal (it can be edited and also be left empty)

-**Disabled** -- The field / custom property will be displayed, but will be greyed-out and read-only
+- **Hidden**: the field or custom property will not be completely hidden

-**Required** -- The field / custom property will be required when the incident is in this status
+- **Disabled**: the field or custom property will be displayed but read-only (and grayed-out)

-Note that you cannot set a field/property as being required and either disabled or hidden since this would prevent a user from ever updating the incident.
+- **Required**: the field or custom property is required and cannot be empty

 For example, when an incident is in the New status, you might make the owner field hidden (since a detector shouldn't need to know who will ultimately own it), when it gets to the Open status, you might make the field active, and when it gets to the Assigned status, you might make it active and required.
 This allows you to tailor the information gathered to the appropriate place in the workflow.

-To actually make these changes, all you need to do is select the appropriate checkboxes in the list of fields and custom properties and click the corresponding "Save" button.
+After you have made the desired changes, click "Save".

 ## Example Workflow